owasp-amass/amass/README.md

 $ amass net -cidr 192.168.1.0/24 -p 80,443,8080
 ```

-## Integrating Amass into Your Work
+## Integrating OWASP Amass into Your Work

 If you are using the amass package within your own Go code, be sure to properly seed the default pseudo-random number generator:
 ```go